NEUBIAS/training-resources/courses/past_courses.md

 # List of past courses performed using this material

-Please note that some links may be outdated
+Please note that some links may be outdated.
+Each module/topic takes about 30-45 min to teach, it starts with an activity and finishes with hands-on by students.

 ## January-February 2021
-Each module abbout 30-45 min, the course had a 30 min break.
+A course with 4 afternoons a 3 hours each.
+Each day had a 30 min break.

-Teachers:
+**Teachers**
-Antonio Politi, MPI-NAT Göttingen
+ * Antonio Politi, MPI-NAT Göttingen
-Christian Tischer, EMBL, Heidelberg
+ * Christian Tischer, EMBL, Heidelberg

 ### Monday, 25.
 January 2021, 14:00 – 17:00 CET
  * [Digital image Basics](https://neubias.github.io/training-resources/pixels/index.html)